toneloc/stable-channels/README.md

 | 20               | $33,000      | 0.8333   | $27,500  | 1.1667   | $38,500  | $0         | -0.1667 | 0%         | -16.67%  | +$11,000   | +0.1667 | +40%       | +16.67%  |
 | 30               | $35,750      | 0.7692   | $27,500  | 1.2308   | $44,000  | $0         | -0.2308 | 0%         | -23.08%  | +$16,500   | +0.2308 | +60%       | +23.08%  |

-## Getting started with Core Lightning Plugins
+## Getting Started

-Terminal access to Bitcoind and a "Core Lighting" node is required.
+Terminal access to bitcoind and a CLN node running version `23.05.2` is required.

 Access or create the `/plugins` folder on your node, and `cd` into this folder.